dachiefjustice/vm-vulnlab/README.md

 - Uses a private Virtualbox network without port forwarding as a security layer
 - Vulnerable applications (except CI/CD Goat) listen on `127.0.0.1` rather than `0.0.0.0`

-For another layer of protection, disconnect from the network while running vulnerable apps (an internet connection is needed to set up them up initially).
+For another layer of protection, disconnect from the network while running vulnerable apps (an internet connection is needed for initial setup).

 ## Requirements
 ### Software